 In my opinion, this isn’t always possible or even necessary but I do agree that an important part of finding a career coach is making sure that the career coach has expertise in your area of interest.
 For example, if you want to publish a book – finding a coach with experience not only in coaching but also in publishing and writing is a good bet – and, this type of background may be far more crucial to a successful coaching experience then having a particular coaching credential.

 Fortune magazine echos some of the advice shared by Forbes.
 Anne Fisher as senior writer at Fortune appears to concur with Quast of Forbes when she says: “make sure that the career coach has real world life experience”, she notes that not all career coaches do.
 Fisher suggests that you choose a coach that is credentialed by one of the coaching organizations.
 While this may be helpful, I have found that effective (and, for that matter ineffective) career coaches come from all kinds of professional backgrounds.
 Many are licensed psychologists or counselors.
-Some have completed the requisite training to become a Master Career Counselor (MCC) with the National Career Development Association.
 Others have MBA’s or are qualified by virtue of real professional experience.

 Before embarking on career counseling, it might be helpful to read a bit about it.

 Those interested in career counseling, with me, may feel free to call me: 301.656.9650.